-I would recommend to go early in the morning, either before or after to first spot.
+I would recommend going early in the morning, either before or after the first spot.
 Remember, this is still a private part of Oia so it’s best to go around sunrise when there are not so many people on the streets to avoid any conflicts.

 The same rules apply here as well, please do not climb on the churches and be quick with your photos!

 If you’re looking for one of the most beautiful viewpoints in Oia, you need to check out this spot!
 On one side you can see the most picturesque part of Oia (the one that is declared as private property) so this is a perfect place for landscape photos and you can also shoot some amazing pictures with the church bells as well.

 I hope it goes without saying that climbing in the church is a big no-no!

 The other side of this spot is often overlooked but it’s also beautiful with the white-washed cliff-side houses.
 If you’re planning to come here in the morning (which I would absolutely recommend), the sun is rising from this direction so you can enjoy the amazing lighting as well.

 Location on Google Maps: Blue Dome Photo Spot